catid/blog2022/content/posts/pantheon.md

 ### What are the implications of eternal life?

-After explaining that they were together for a week: "We had 80 good years of marriage." -Waxman
+After explaining that they were together for a week in over-clock: "We had 80 good years of marriage." -Waxman

 "I was right about pain, by the way.
 It may fade with time, but it's always there.
 Easy to find." -Maddie